 “We drove an old De Soto convertible from Miami to New York City.
 Maybe that’s why I love the Wreck so much.”

 “Well, park in front, so we can keep an eye on it.”
-It was not so a great neighborhood.
+It’s not so a great neighborhood.

-The restaurant served the meals buffet style.
-The Mongolian lady running the place (who looked Korean) told us we could eat as much as we wanted, but if we left food on our plates, we’d be charged for uneaten food – very environmentally sustainable for 1976.
-The chef stood behind a griddle and mixed the different slices of beef, pork, lamb and possibly dog with mild to hot sauces plus several veggies: onions, cabbage, peppers, sprouts and things I had no idea what they were.
-I stood there salivating as it cooked in front of me.
-Again, they served unlimited rice.
-I wondered if I was becoming a rice queen.
-One look at Jake disabused me of that misconception.
-I went back for three helpings and made sure to clean my plate.
-Jake ate a normal amount, leaving him to stare at me as I shoveled in second and third helpings.
-His intense staring actually calmed me down, knowing he was so enthralled with me.
-What had been a semi-hard-on all afternoon was fully erect, knowing what was planned for dessert.
-The Asian lady said we got ginseng ice cream with our meal.
+The restaurant serves the meals buffet style.
+The Mongolian lady running the place (who looks Korean) tells us we can eat as much as we want, but if we leave food on our plates, we’ll be charged for uneaten food – very environmentally sustainable for 1976.
+The chef stands behind a grill and mixes the different slices of beef, pork, lamb and possibly dog with mild to hot sauces plus several veggies: onions, cabbage, peppers, sprouts and things I have no idea what they are.
+I stood there salivating as it cooks in front of me.
+Again, they serve unlimited rice.
+I wonder if I’m becoming a rice queen.
+One look at Jake disabuses me of that misconception.
+I go back for three helpings and make sure to clean my plate.
+Jake eats a normal amount, leaving him to stare at me as I shovel in second and third helpings.
+His intense staring actually calms me down, knowing he’s so enthralled with me.
+What had been a semi-hard-on all afternoon is fully erect, knowing what is planned for dessert.
+The Asian lady says we got ginseng ice cream with our meal.

-“Good for you know what,” she winked at us.
+“Good for you know what,” she winks at us.

-I paid for us – $12 plus tip and jumped into the Wreck.
-I wanted Jake to snuggle next to me, but he teased me by sliding against the passenger door.
-We flew up Western to his place.
-He showed me where to park in the lot.
-The Wreck was no longer banned to down the street.
-I refused to wait for the elevator and we ran up the stairs to his fifth floor penthouse.
-He kept brushing his fingers against my ass as we climbed the stairs.
-Each time he touched me, I jumped and twitched.
-The tip of my dick was sticking out the top of my jeans.
-Breathless, I paused on the fourth floor landing and pulled Jake into a tight embrace.
-I couldn’t stop myself from cumming.
-It went all over him.
+I pay for us – $12 plus tip and jump into the Wreck.
+I want Jake to snuggle next to me, but he teases me by sliding against the passenger door.
+We fly up Western to his place.
+He shows me where to park in the lot.
+The Wreck is no longer banned to down the street.
+I refuse to wait for the elevator and we run up the stairs to his fifth floor penthouse.
+He keeps brushing his fingers against my butt as we climb the stairs.
+Each time he touches me, I jump and twitch.
+The tip of my dick is sticking out the top of my jeans.
+Breathless, I pause on the fourth floor landing and pull Jake into a tight embrace.
+I can’t stop myself from cumming.
+It goes off all over him.

-“That is so cute,” he excused my faux paux.
+“That is so cute,” he excuses my faux paux.

-I held him in the embrace feeling his hard-on through our trousers.
-I was so glad he had better control.
+I hold him in the embrace, feeling his hard-on through our trousers.
+I’m so glad he has better control.

-“Let’s see if we can make it into my place before I have to rape you in the stairwell,” as he pulled out of my clutching embrace.
-He was out of breath, maybe from running up the stairs.
-I was still panting from the orgasm.
-He dragged me up the final flight of stairs, as I pulled on his shirt and pants, trying to undress him.
+“Let’s see if we can make it into my place before I have to rape you in the stairwell,” as he pulls out of my clutching embrace.
+He is out of breath, maybe from running up the stairs.
+I’m still panting from the orgasm.
+He drags me up the final flight of stairs, as I pull on his shirt and pants, trying to undress him.

-Inside his door, he turned and opened his arms to allow me to pull off the rest of his clothes.
-They were a sticky mess, as were my shirt and jeans.
-We needed to be naked, immediately.
+Inside his door, he turns and opens his arms to allow me to pull off the rest of his clothes.
+They’re a sticky mess, as are my shirt and jeans.
+We need to be naked, immediately.

-I was kissing him madly with my arms around his neck.
-He fell backwards onto his queen-sized bed.
-I felt completely at home, relaxing my arms and legs as we uncoupled.
-I slid up and down on his stomach, my dick completely hard again, as I rubbed and bounced against his dick.
+I kiss him madly with my arms around his neck.
+He falls backwards onto his queen-sized bed.
+I feel completely at home, relaxing my arms and legs as we uncouple.
+I slid up and down on his stomach, my dick completely hard again, as I rub and bounce against his dick.

 “Stop.
-Stop,” he ordered.
-But it was too late as he geysered all over me.
+Stop,” he orders.
+But it’s too late as he geysers all over me.

-“Whoa, whoa,” he tried to slow me down.
-It just made me crazier.
-My dreams of being totally fucked by Jake were shattered as I started an involuntary ride into and out of him.
-My body jerked.
-My dick thrust in quick humps that weren’t going to last long.
-My mind was unable to gain control.
-Jake was just recovering from the painful surprise of penetration.
-He sensed I was about to pre-maturely ejaculate again.
+“Whoa, whoa,” he tries to slow me down.
+It just makes me crazier.
+My dreams of being totally fucked by Jake are shattered as I start an involuntary ride in and out of him.
+My body jerks.
+My dick thrusts in quick humps that weren’t going to last long.
+My mind is unable to regain control.
+Jake is just recovering from the painful surprise of penetration.
+He senses I’m about to pre-maturely ejaculate again.

-“Stop,’ he ordered, holding me deep inside him.
-Luckily I wasn’t quite ready to explode.
-I took several deep breaths and slowly calmed down.
-I was twitching, as he held my dick firmly inside him.
-My head was spinning, telling me I needed him inside of me.
-My dick was not listening, as I slowly began thrusting again, getting a longer and calmer motion going.
-His body responded to my rhythm.
-We rocked up and down on the bed.
-Jake’s hands had clutched the sheets and was pulling them loose as he grimaced and relaxed.
-He was stuck between the pain of my forced penetration and the relaxed giving in to the increased pleasure that stroking his butt and prostrate evoked.
-I felt like a stud riding a mare.
-My mind imagined I was a jockey urging my charge down the homestretch of the Kentucky Derby.
-I was whipping Jake’s butt cheeks with an open palm as we both reached the finish line.
-I went off and collapsed on top of him.
+“Stop,’ he orders, holding me deep inside him.
+Luckily I’m not quite ready to explode.
+I take several deep breaths and slowly calm down.
+I’ twitching all over, as he holds my dick firmly inside him.
+My head is spinning, telling me I needed him inside of me.
+My dick is not listening, as I slowly began thrusting again, getting a longer and calmer motion going.
+His body responds to my rhythm.
+We rock up and down on the bed.
+Jake’s hands clutch the sheets, pulling them loose as he grimaces and relaxes.
+He was stuck between the pain of my forced penetration and the relaxed giving in to the increased pleasure that stroking his butt and prostrate evoke.
+I feel like a stud riding a mare.
+My mind imagines ‘m a jockey urging my charge down the homestretch of the Kentucky Derby.
+I’m whipping Jake’s butt cheeks with an open palm as we both reach the finish line.
+I go off and collapse on top of him.

-He looked at me and shook his head.
-What happened to simultaneous orgasm?
-I rolled off of him and presented my butt, wiggling to make sure he knew what I wanted and needed.
-Always the gentleman, he rubbed his dick into the smeared cum on our bellies and teased my butt by rubbing his slick dick against my anal canal.
-I moaned and tried thrusting my butt onto his pole.
-He laughed and continued to tease me.
-He noticed my dick was still totally engorged.
-He gave in to my need to be fucked.
-Lifting my hips and kneeling behind me, he found his favorite fucking stance.
-The tip of his dick entered me as my anal rings hung on to it for dear life.
-I squeezed and released as he lowered himself into me.
-When I felt his pubic hairs rubbing my butt, I fell forward, bringing him with me as his dick sunk fully into my ass.
+He looks at me and shakes his head.
+What happened to simultaneous orgasms?
+I roll off of him and present my butt, wiggling to make sure he knows what I want and need.
+Always the gentleman, he rubs his dick into the smeared cum on our bellies and teases my butt by rubbing his slick dick against my anal canal.
+I moan and try thrusting my butt onto his dick.
+He laughs and continues to tease me.
+He notices my dick is still totally engorged.
+He gives in to my need to be fucked.
+Lifting my hips and kneeling behind me, he finds his favorite fucking position.
+The tip of his dick enters me as my anal rings hang on to it for dear life.
+I squeeze and release as he lowers himself into me.
+When I sense his pubic hairs rubbing my butt, I fall forward, bringing him with me as his dick sinks fully into my ass.

-“Ah,” I moaned.
+“Ah,” I moan.
 Finally.
 I needed it so much.
-My mind spun.
-My butt took over this time.
-I rocked myself forward and back in rhythm to his strokes.
-We went slowly, like a locomotive engine gaining steam.
-My head moved to the top of the bed, banging into the headboard, until Jake placed a pillow to stop him from fucking my brains out.
-He was in charge.
-I luxuriated in the fucking that kept going faster and faster.
+My mind spins.
+My butt takes over this time.
+I rock myself forward and back in rhythm to his strokes.
+We go slowly, like a locomotive engine gaining steam.
+My head moves to the top of the bed, banging into the headboard, until Jake places a pillow to stop him from fucking my brains out.
+He’s in charge.
+I luxuriate in the fucking that keeps going faster and faster.

 “I think I can.
-I think I can,” my mind sung an old nursery rhyme.
-My arms reached back, grasping his butt cheeks as he thrust fully into me.
-I pulled him back when he tried to withdraw.
-As his breathing became ragged and deep moans escaped his lips, I was squealing like a stuck pig.
-I tried not to sound like a little girl, but the pitch kept going up.
-I tried panting to hide my embarrassment.
-Jake was gasping for air.
-He rolled us over, swinging my legs so they were planted on the bed as I sat on his dick.
+I think I can,” my mind sings an old nursery rhyme.
+My arms reach back, grasping his butt cheeks as he thrusts fully into me.
+I pull him back when he tries to withdraw.
+As his breathing becomes ragged and deep moans escape his lips, I’m squealing like a stuck pig.
+I try not to sound like a little girl, but the pitch keeps going higher.
+I try panting to hide my embarrassment.
+Jake is gasping for air.
+He rolls us over, swinging my legs so they’re planted on the bed as I sit on his dick.
 He arched upward, pulling me down on the straining dick.
 I was riding him like a bull at the rodeo.
-With one arm on his shoulder and the other waving like a cowboy, I did my best Scott Watt imitation, whooping and hollering.
-Now Jake was into the involuntary quick thrusts.
-His eyes were lost into the coming climax.
-I hooked my feet behind his arm pits and leaned over to kiss him.
-His tongue thrust into me at the same time I was receiving his dick’s thrust at the other end.
-Huffing and puffing, he was close to orgasm.
-He rolled me onto my back, violently impaling me, as I screamed in ecstasy.
+With one arm on his shoulder and the other waving like a cowboy, I do my best Scott Watt imitation, whooping and hollering.
+Now Jake is into the involuntary quick thrusts.
+His eyes are lost in the coming climax.
+I hook my feet behind his arm pits and lean over to kiss him.
+His tongue thrust into me at the same time I receive his dick’s thrust at the other end.
+Huffing and puffing, he is close to orgasm.
+He rolls me onto my back, violently impaling me, as I screamed in ecstasy.

-My legs were locked around his waist.
-I held his shaking head, as if he was saying he didn’t want it to end.
+My legs are locked around his waist.
+I hold his shaking head, as if he’s saying he doesn’t want it to end.
 I kept kissing him on the lips, finally collapsing back into the bed.
-He fell beside me, my butt making an embarrassing popping noise as his dick slipped out.
-We started laughing and laughing, hugging each other.
-My left leg was over both his legs and my left arm reached across his chest.
-The vibrating I had experienced after our previous time fucking started again.
-I shuddered, fearing I was becoming epileptic.
-Jake held me and began vibrating himself.
-It was like we were bouncing off each other.
-Finally I shuddered once and when the vibrations started up again, we were in synch.
-I started purring like a cat, in time with our vibration.
+He falls beside me, my butt making an embarrassing popping noise as his dick slips out.
+We start laughing and laughing, hugging each other.
+My left leg is over both his legs and my left arm reaches across his chest.
+The vibrating I experienced after our previous time fucking starts again.
+I shudder, fearing I’m becoming epileptic.
+Jake holds me and begins vibrating himself.
+It’s like we were bouncing off each other.
+Finally I shudder once and when the vibrations start again, we’re in synch.
+I start purring like a cat, in time with our vibration.
 Max would be upset.
-I laughed.
+I laugh.

-We could barely talk between the vibrations and shuddering.
+We can barely talk between the vibrations and shuddering.
 “What’s so funny?”
-Jake asked.
+Jake asks.